Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Numerical study

-To investigate the effect of the adaptiveness of the proposed ARP procedure, we introduce a universal robust pre-averaging realized volatility (URP) estimator, which uses the same estimation procedure as the ARP estimator with $\hat{\alpha}_{ij}=2$ for all $1\leq i,j \leq p$.
-That is, the URP estimator truncates the pre-averaged variables with the universal tail index level.
-Thus, we calculated the input volatility matrix using the adaptive robust pre-averaging realized volatility matrix (ARPM), universal robust pre-averaging realized volatility matrix (URPM), and pre-averaging realized volatility matrix (PRVM) estimators.
-We used the tuning parameters discussed in Section \ref{SEC-5.1} and set the tuning parameter $c$ in \eqref{eq-5.10}--\eqref{eq-5.11} as 0.2.
-We note that, compared with the ARPM estimation procedure, the PRVM estimator was obtained by setting $\psi_{\alpha} \left( x\right)=x$ in Section \ref{SEC-3} and the URPM estimator was obtained by setting $\alpha_{ij} = 2$ for all $i,j=1, \ldots, p$.
-This means that the PRVM estimator cannot account for the heavy tail and that the URPM estimator cannot explain the heterogeneity of different degrees of the heaviness of tail distributions.
+$v_{i,n}$ is defined the same as in the case of the RPRV estimator, $K_n = \lfloor n^{1/2} \rfloor$, and $g\left(x\right) = x \wedge \left(1 - x\right)$.
+Thus, we calculated the input volatility matrix using the adaptive robust pre-averaging realized volatility matrix (ARPM), universal robust pre-averaging realized volatility matrix (URPM), robust pre-averaging realized volatility matrix (RPRVM), and jump adjusted pre-averaging realized volatility matrix (PRVM) estimators.
+We used the tuning parameters discussed in Section \ref{SEC-5.3}.
+We note that the PRVM estimator cannot account for the heavy-tail and that the URPM and RPRVM estimators cannot explain the heterogeneity of different degrees of the heaviness of tail distributions.

 To make the estimates positive semi-definite, we projected the volatility matrix estimators onto the positive semi-definite cone in the spectral norm.
 To calculate the POET estimators, we used the hard thresholding scheme and selected the thresholding level by minimizing the corresponding Frobenius norm.
+Then, we adjusted the POET estimators using the identity matrix to avoid the singularity for the finite sample as described in \eqref{eq-5.9}.
 The average estimation errors under the Frobenius norm, relative Frobenius norm, $\| \cdot \|_{\bGamma}$, $\ell_2$-norm (spectral norm), and maximum norm were computed based on 1000 simulations.
-The average numbers of synchronized time points with the refresh time scheme were equal to 300.5, 600.4, 1199.7 for $n^{all}=1000, 2000, 4000$, respectively.
+The average numbers of synchronized time points with the refresh time scheme were 300.5, 599.8, 1199.7 for $n^{all}=1000, 2000, 4000$, respectively.